 We can gain wisdom from listening to youth!
 As we mature, our aim is to move from rules to relationships.
 Loving and trusting relationships filled with open and healthy communication develop people of unique, solid character, and humble confidence.
 What are your standards for daily living?
 What motivates you internally to live a life of purpose?
 Make all your moments matter by living meaningfully in this present moment.

-A few years ago, I asked both of my children to write down their 10 Rules for Daily Living and here are the responses from my then 10-year-old:
+Years ago, I asked both of my children to write down their 10 Rules for Daily Living and here are the responses from my then 10-year-old: